-The THYROID GLAND is a small, butterfly-shaped gland located at the base of your neck, just below your Adam’s apple.
-The thyroid produces hormones, which not only have an enormous impact on your health, but also affect all aspects of your metabolism – from the rate at which your heart beats to how quickly you burn calories.
+Master Endocrine Regulator!
+The thyroid gland is a small, butterfly-shaped gland located at the base of your neck, just below your Adam’s apple.
+The thyroid produces hormones, which not only have an enormous impact on your health but also affect all aspects of your metabolism – from the rate at which your heart beats to how quickly you burn calories.

-Today, the scientific community acknowledges that Iodine Deficiency causes one of the main reasons of a malfunctioning thyroid.
+Today, the scientific community acknowledges that iodine deficiency causes one of the main reasons for a malfunctioning thyroid.
 The removal of iodine from bread and the use of bromine instead inhibit thyroid hormone production.
 Fluoride in municipal water affects the thyroid gland too.
-Other reasons might be X-rays, mammograms, dental procedures to excessive electromagnetic exposure to lack of antioxidant nutrients.
+Other reasons might be X-rays, mammograms, dental procedures excessive electromagnetic exposure to lack of antioxidant nutrients.
 Stress is a major factor as it causes the release of adrenal stress hormones that suppress thyroid function and encourage thyroxin resistance.

 Yes, thyroid disease can affect your mood – primarily causing either anxiety or depression.